gocnn/gocnn.org/src/content/news/hello-gocnn.md

 ## What is GoCNN?

 GoCNN is a community and a set of projects that aim to make AI in Go more usable in real codebases.
-The Candy framework is one of the flagship efforts, targeting convolutional neural networks and the surrounding workflow (building, training, inference, and integration).

 - **Golang-native** - APIs that feel like Go, designed for maintainable systems
 - **Ecosystem-oriented** - Not just a library: examples, conventions, and tooling